diyessi/explications/content/articles/srt1.md

   AC &= C(Y);
 }
 ```
-This value in `SQRT+22` is defined with the pseudo-op `OCT` which specifies a raw octal value:
+The referenced value in `SQRT+22` is defined with the pseudo-op `OCT` which specifies a raw octal value:
 ```
        OCT 777777777776      MASK FOR 27TH BIT CLIP                    MISRT1042
 ```
 When the comment refers to `27TH BIT` it is referring to the bit in the fraction, not the word.
 The `ANA` will clear the low-order bit of the fraction.
-This will lower the square root by less than half the low fraction bit, so it will not make a difference in the floating point representation of the square root.
+This lowers the square root by less than half the low fraction bit, so it will not make a difference in the floating point representation of the square root.
 It will make a difference in the computation, as described later.

-All symbols in SAP have global scope.
-If subroutines used symbolic addresses to make the subroutine implementation easier to understand and maintain there would be name collisions between a program and all the subroutines it was using.
-By referencing all subroutine addresses relative to the entry point, there is no danger of a collision on a symbol local to the subroutine.

 `AC` now contains:
 ```